DorianMood/researches/thesis-proposal/content/thesis-proposals.md

 Images are in JPEG format with various height and width.

-# Potential outcomes

-Potentially this work can improve existing image compression algorithms, since the size of scene graph is way more small than size of JPEG (proof???).
-Such an algorithm can be used in different scenarios.
-We selected two possible ones:

-1. Limited space on machine with high computational power.
-It can be a big server with powerful CPU.
-In recent days there are some movements in quantum computing sphere, so it can be a very powerful machine with quantum CPU etc.
-2. Huge images needed to be transmitted through a network with limited speed.
-In case of a limited performance of a network we can compress and restore images using application, we are working on.

-# Potential limitations

-The main limitation is needed to mention.
-Since we still don't have even the simplest version of an algorithm, we still cannot see the quality of restored images, there can be a possible problem.
-This problem can be solved by storing an additional information about an image such as scene and objects convolutional features.
-In this work we are going to ballance this information size and quality of restored images.

 # Contributions

 The contribution of this work can be considered from two major perspective.
 The first is that this work is going to be the first try to use scene graph as a compressed representation of an image.
 From the second perspective we are going to use a general autoencoder architecture with meaningful graph structure as a representation.

-# Dissertation chapters

 # Reference